FrankFK/FrankFK.github.io/_posts/2024-03-04-hexafour-09-define-methods.md

     pen.Move(edgeLength / 2);
     pen.BeginPoly();
     pen.Rotate(120);
-    // etc.
-    var polygon = pen.EndPoly();
+    // and so on (see previous post hexafour post) var polygon = pen.EndPoly();
     Shapes.Add("rhombus", polygon);
 }
 ```

-We have defined a method called `RegisterRhombusShape` here.
+In the code above the method `RegisterRhombusShape` is defined.
 This method consists of several parts:

 * The method starts with `private static void`.
 We won't worry about that for now.
 For the time being, we start every method like this.
 * This is followed by the name of the method.
 A common convention is that the method name always begins with a capital letter.
 The method name can consist of several terms and must not contain any spaces.
 To make it easier to recognize the terms in the method name, each term begins with a capital letter.
 So in our example: `RegisterRhombusShape`.
 * This is followed by two round brackets.
 These brackets can also contain parameters, we will deal with this later.
 * The program code to be executed by the method is placed between the curly brackets.

-The new method is called in `WoopecMain()`.
+The new method is called by`WoopecMain()`.
 This call executes the program code in `RegisterRhombusShape`.
 After executing the code in the method, the program returns to `WoopecMain()` and executes the next program lines.

 ### Method parameters

 The above code has a problem: In `WoopecMain` the variable `radiusOfToken` was set to the value 20.
 This value is also required by `RegisterRhombusShape`.
 But a method cannot simply access the variables of another method.
-That is why a separate variable `radiusOfToken` was defined in `RegisterRhombusShape`.
+That is why a separate variable `radius` was defined in `RegisterRhombusShape`.

 This can be improved by using method parameters: